maxheyn/maxheyn/README.md

     <summary>
         <a href="https://github.com/clemsonMakerspace/CUmakeit"><u>CUmakeit</u></a> - Senior design project
     </summary>
-    My team of 4 was given an amazing opportunity to work on a project sponsored by AWS, and to work and be mentored by AWS employees!
+    My team of 4 was given an amazing opportunity to work on a project sponsored by AWS, and to work with and be mentored by AWS employees!
 We developed the foundations for a login and logout system for the <a href="https://www.cumaker.space/">Clemson Makerspace</a>, utilzing various AWS features and some Raspberry Pis with card readers.<br><br>Throughout my semesters at Clemson, this was by far the best learning opportunity that I experienced.
 I learned about and implementing various AWS features, the agile software development cycle, leading a group of developers, managing client expectations,  working on an large scale project, and most importantly... what to do <b>better</b> next time!
 This was truly the highlight of my college experience, and I even got a summer internship out of it 😊.
 </details>

 <details>